 Warning of a Larger Concern

-Common consequences of an alcohol addiction include a negative impact on a person’s job.
+Many individuals who struggle with alcohol addiction can identify the negative impact that their drinking had on their job.
 This can be on their performance, or even in their ability to be at their scheduled shifts.
 As noted above, there are consequences that follow being caught drinking on the job.

 If a person loses their job as a result of their drinking, it may be worth considering talking to your Primary Care Physician about your concerns.
 It would be unfortunate for history to repeat itself and for a person to continue facing consequences for drinking on the job.